JayLau123/JayLau123/README.md

 🦫 Mentorship & Collaboration

-I actively contributed to the lab's research capacity by mentoring junior members and integrating computational methods into collaborative projects.
+I actively contributed to the lab's research capacity by mentoring junior members and integrating theoretical and computational methods into collaborative projects.

 - Master's Thesis Supervision: Yuxuan Zheng, MIT, [Investigation of the energy transfer network in upconverting nanoparticles](https://dspace.mit.edu/handle/1721.1/159106)